It seems there is more interest in sunsets than sunrises.

 A

-shower charmed with dragon stones, one that could rinse away despair and
+for a magical shower charmed with dragon stones, one that could rinse away

-of life would evaporate, leaving only pleasant memories.
-No pain.
+sadness.
+The tragedies of life would evaporate, leaving only pleasant memories.

 It